Patrick Flottmann: Seongnam FC

+DPMM FC

+On 9 April 2024, Flottmann was signed by Brunei DPMM FC for the 2024–25 Singapore Premier League season.
+He made his debut from the starting lineup on 11 May 2024 against Young Lions in a 1–2 away victory where he created an assist for Yura Yunos to score the winner of the game on the 38th minute.

+Flottmann suffered a ruptured anterior cruciate ligament in a friendly match a month later which ultimately ended his stint at the Bruneian club.

+APIA Leichhardt

+On 20 July 2025, National Premier Leagues NSW side APIA Leichhardt FC announced the signing of Flottmann.

+Career statistics

 International career

 In September 2015, Flottmann was called up to the Australian under-20 squad for the 2016 AFC U-19 Championship qualification, but he did not make an appearance in Australia's 3 matches.
 A year later, he was selected for the Australian under-20 squad for the 2016 AFF U-19 Youth Championship in Vietnam.
 He made 3 appearances in the group stage, playing in the 2–0 victory over Cambodia, the 3–1 victory over Indonesia, and the 1–5 loss to Thailand.